Standard Publishing Deal:

 Administration Deal:

-- Purchase agreement: when one music publisher acquires the catalog of another publisher (whole or partial).
+When one music publisher acquires the catalog of another publisher (whole or partial).